 Garden lighting is often unjustly overlooked.
 After all, you most likely to actually spend time in your garden during the day, or in warmer weather when it gets dark much later.
 But the task of lighting your garden is one that is immensely rewarding.
 Even the most simple of gardens can be enhanced by carefully planned lighting.
-Take inspiration from Japanese garden lighting where the beautiful maple trees lit up to enhance even further their autumnal beauty.

 In the summer, warm evenings can be spent comfortably beside well-lit borders, with no need to hurry inside as it gets dark.
 Enjoy the beauty of your flowers and foliage long after sunset.